maniospas/smoll/docs/reference.md

 You can defer code blocks to run later.
 The "later" part is ideally the end of the current function, but *smoλ* may postpone it further to accommodate resources (e.g., buffers) that are still in use.
+That is, defers are returned alongside function data they are refer to, and are called at the calling site.
+The compiler complains if some but not all variables involved in a defer block are returned.

 Defer blocks cannot have any return statements or unhandled errors; explicitly wrap all potentially erroneous function calls in `try`.
 Conversely, their eventual execution is guaranteed,